Pavel-research/raml-specs-separated/collectionsExample.md

 ## Abstract

-This is an example of how one may define a language by adding new a builtin types in RAML Types
+This is an example of how one may define a language by adding new a builtin types in RAML Type System.

 ## Introduction